 AI API

-The ThreatWinds AI API provides unified access to multiple AI providers (Claude, Groq, vLLM) through a standardized OpenAI-compatible interface.
-It handles model management, chat completions with streaming, token counting, and gateway proxying.
+The ThreatWinds AI API provides unified access to multiple AI providers (OpenAI, Gemini, Claude, and ThreatWinds self-hosted models) through a standardized OpenAI-compatible interface.
+It handles model management, chat completions with streaming, token counting, embeddings generation, and audio processing.

 Overview